 Lately, my APC Back-UPS ES 700 was crippled by the problem that seems to kill most of its models: after a surge event, instead of switching to battery, it started to continuously beep.
 For a while, I could restart it several times and the problem would go away, but in the past few days, nothing would make it turn on again without constant beeping.

-First of all, you should eliminate that the beeping is not caused by a normal condition.
-Please check the user manual's Status Indicators section for Constant tone audible indication.
+First of all, I wanted to make sure that the beeping is not caused by a normal condition.
+I checked the user manual's Status Indicators section for Constant tone audible indication.

-All 4 bad caps where the same:
+All 4 bad caps were the same: capacitance

 25V made by Jamicon.

 I replaced them with better-quality Nichicon capacitors as I didn't want to replace them again anytime soon.

 I also made sure to put them back in the same orientation, as these electrolytic capacitors are polarized.
 The polarity of the caps is indicated by a solid line on the side with the negative lead.

 After putting it back together I realized that this also fixed another problem: for as far as I can remember, like 5 seconds after starting the UPS, it started buzzing loudly for a while.
 Now I can barely hear the buzzing.